DuniaBaxa/Dunix/englix/dunia_baxa.md

 changed by inserting a pattern of vowels between them.
 Arabic also has many prefixes and suffixes for creating additional words.

-Pandunia uses _root and affix system_.
-The principles of this system are known to most people.
-New words can be created easily.
+Dunish is like Chinese, it has no inflextions.
+However new words can be derived with the _root and affix system_ because the working of this system are known to most people.

 ### Word orders